King Introduces the Meaningful Use Act

-Washington, D.C. – Congressman Steve King released the following statement after re-introducing “The Meaningful Use Act:”
+Washington, D.C. – Congressman Steve King released the following statement after introducing H.R.
+3780, the “Putting Patients and Providers Ahead of Compressed Regulatory Timelines Act of 2015” also known as “The Meaningful Use Act.”

 To view the original bill text, click here.